 operatormodule we can think of.

 Ctypes: Ctypes is slower than on CPython.
-Consider CFFI instead, which has special paths inside the JIT.
+Consider CFFI or HPy instead which have special paths inside the JIT.

 We generally consider things that are slower on PyPy than CPython to be bugs of PyPy.
 If you find some issue that is not documented here, please report it to our bug tracker for investigation.